 A woman can also transmit the condition to an infant during pregnancy, although this is not always the case.
 Many women who live with HIV can give birth to an infant without HIV if they receive the appropriate prenatal care and follow their treatment plan.

-The World Health Organization (WHO) state that without any medical involvement, transmission rates from woman to baby range from 15% to 45%.
-If a woman receives treatment during and after pregnancy, these rates can fall to below 5%.
+The World Health Organization (WHO) state that without any medical involvement, transmission rates from woman to baby range from

 When is HIV contagious?

 In the early stage of HIV transmission, the levels of the virus in the blood and semen are high.
 A person can easily transmit the virus during this time, and transmission is more likely during this primary acute stage than during the following stage.